 Contract Tools Won’t Start Due to an Error

-What this means: It’s possible that some of Contract Tools’ prerequisites are missing; see Prerequisites for Installing Contract Tools for a list of prerequisites.
+What this means: It’s possible that a Contract Tools prerequisite is missing; see Prerequisites for Installing Contract Tools for a list of prerequisites.
 It’s also possible that the file in which Contract Tools preferences are saved is damaged.

 What you should do: Make sure that Contract Tools’ prerequisites are installed.
 A simple way to do this is to uninstall and reinstall Contract Tools; see Uninstalling Contract Tools and Installing Contract Tools to learn how.
 If this doesn’t resolve the issue, you can make Word create a new, undamaged Contract Tools preferences file with default preferences.

 In the Microsoft_Corporation folder, there should be a subfolder with a name that begins with PaperSoftwareContractTool_.
 Move this subfolder to the Recycle Bin.
 (This subfolder is created and managed by Word.
 It contains subfolders named with Word version numbers, and each of these subfolders contains a file named user.config.
 These files contain the preferences you set in the Preferences view.)

 Open a document in Word to start Contract Tools.